 Newton’s law of cooling establishes a relationship between the temperature of a substance and the time taken by the object to cool down.
 It states that the rate of loss of heat from a body is proportional to the difference in the temperature of the body and the surroundings.
 For the best results, the temperature change must be small, and the nature of the heat transfer mechanism must not vary.
 It was published by Sir Issac Newton during the early 17th century.
 There are certain limitations to Newton’s law of cooling such as the temperature of the surroundings is required to be constant throughout the observation time, and the mode of heat loss from the body must be only in the form of radiations.

 1. Forensic Science

-One of the major application of Newton’s law of cooling can be easily seen in forensic science.
+One of the major applications of Newton’s law of cooling can be easily seen in forensic science.
 The detectives and forensic scientists note down the temperature of the dead body and the room temperature of the crime scene.
-The temperature values are put in the mathematical formula derived by Newton’s law of cooling and the time of the victim’s death can be effectively calculated.
+The temperature values are put in the mathematical formula derived by Newton’s law of cooling, and the time of the victim’s death can be effectively calculated.